Wh2018/MAGIC/readme.md

 The preprocessed data files will be saved in `data/train.json`, `data/valid.json`, and `data/test.json`.

-Please download the pre-trained checkpoinit of `bart-base` from [huggingface](https://huggingface.co/facebook/bart-base) and place it in the `src/bart_base/` directory.
+Please download the pre-trained checkpoint of `bart-base` from [huggingface](https://huggingface.co/facebook/bart-base) and place it in the `src/bart_base/` directory.

 ## Step 2: MAGIC Model Training